aws-amplify/docs/cli/graphql.md

 are investigating using adjacency lists along side GSIs for different use cases that are connection heavy.

+> **Note** Because the transformer manages the creation of these GSIs, do not change existing connections.
+Dynamo will acknowledge two GSIs are being changed.
+The old GSI which no longer used and then a new GSI with a different name will be used, which causes amplify push to fail.
+Should you need to change a connection make sure you remove the old one first then add in the new connection.

 ### @versioned

 The `@versioned` directive adds object versioning and conflict resolution to a type.